 If I were to work in Arabic, then the start edge of my main axis would be on the right and the end edge on the left.

 In both cases the start edge of the cross-axis is at the top of the flex container and the end edge at the bottom, as both languages have a horizontal writing mode.

 After a while, thinking about start and end rather than left and right becomes natural, and will be useful to you when dealing with other layout methods such as CSS Grid Layout which follow the same patterns.

-An area of a document laid out using flexbox is called a flex container.
-To create a flex container, we set the value of the area's container's
+An area of a document that is laid out using flexbox is called a flex container.
+To create a flex container, set the area's

 display property to